Daryasza/reviews_ymaps/README.md

 # Ymaps Reviews App

 ## Description
 A web app allowing you to leave reviews on places using Yandex Map API.
 To leave a comment just click on the map and a review form will open.
-After you have submitted the form, a placemark appearce.
+After you have submitted the form, a placemark appears.
 By clicking on this placemark, the other users will see your review.
 If there are a few reviews on one place, the placemark displays the number of reviews left.

 <p align="center">